gruntwork-io/terraform-google-network/modules/vpc-network/README.md

 bastion.
 Private Google Access is enabled at the subnetwork level, and subnetworks created using this module will have Private Google Access enabled.

+## What is alias IP?

+An [alias IP range](https://cloud.google.com/vpc/docs/alias-ip) allows you to use a different IP address for each of your services such as container pods on a VM.

+When using alias IP, anti-spoofing checks are performed against traffic, ensuring that traffic exiting VMs uses VM IP addresses and pod IP addresses as source addresses, and that that VMs do not send traffic with arbitrary source IP addresses.

+When you configure separate address ranges for VMs and their services, you can set up firewall rules for alias ranges separately from the primary range.
+For example, you can allow certain traffic for container pods and deny similar traffic for the VM's primary IP address.

+### How is a secondary range connected to an alias IP range?

+While all subnetworks have a primary address range, the range VM's internal addresses are drawn from, and alias IPs could be drawn from the primary range, subnetworks can also define a secondary range for exclusive use with alias IP ranges.
+This simplifies constructing firewall rules, and helps an organisation ensure that services are running securely in containers distinct from the VM.

+This module automatically configures secondary ranges for use with alias IP.

 ## Network Architecture

 This network architecture is inspired by the VPC Architecture described by Ben